-The Environment Program awarded 17 grants this grant cycle.
-Of this group, four are for Latin American Biodiversity Conservation, six for Sustainable Consumption & Production, and one for Overbrook’s newest program portfolio: Movement Building.
-This does not include six pledge grants, three of which are for Latin American Biodiversity Conservation (Amazon Conservation Team, Amazon Watch, People and Plants International), and three for Sustainable Production and Consumption (As You Sow, Forest Ethics, and ioby).
-Our two new grantees are the Grupo Ecologico Sierra Reserve and the Movement Strategy Center.
-In total, the Environment Program awarded $410,000 in November to its grantees and $2,012,500 in 2013.
+The Environment Program awarded 7 grants this grant cycle.
+Of this group, one is for Latin American Biodiversity Conservation, four for Sustainable Consumption & Production, and one for Media.
+Additionally, a grant was awarded to the Wildfire Project as part of the Environment Program’s increasing focus on ‘movement-building.’
+This does not include six pledge grants, three of which are for Latin American Biodiversity Conservation (Imaflora, Root Capital, and the Wildlife Conservation Society), two for Sustainable Production and Consumption (Environmental Paper Network and NRDC), and one for Media (Grist).
+Our two new grantees are the New York Harbor Foundation and the Wildfire Project.
+In total, the Environment Program awarded $205,000.
 The Foundation is extremely proud of the work of all its grantees, and congratulates them on their many and impressive successes!

 We hope you are staying warm and out of the various polar vortexes, perhaps snuggling with a significant other, planning a fun night with friends, or simply enjoying TGIF.